jackpopp/bundler/README.md

 *Source*: https://github.com/jackpopp/bundler/blob/master/src/index.js

+A Javascript module bundler is a tool that allows you to bundle multiple Javascript modules together in to a single or multiple output files.
+Seperating your JS code into multiple modules and requiring shared modules from package management repositories is a common practice in modern web development.
+Javascript in the browser has not natively supported modules (although some browsers are starting to) and so module bundler is required to glue all the modules together.
+There's a bunch of different ways that modules can be bundled including AMD, Common JS and Import, the Javascript runtime Node popularised Common JS and we'll build our bundler to support this.
-A Javascript bundler is essentially a source to source compiler otherwise known as a transpiler.
-It takes Javascript source code, transforms it in someway and then outputs a different form of the source code.
-In our case we're taking the individual Javascript source files and bundling them together, rewriting specific pieces of code such as the require calls.
+The bundler takes Javascript source code, processes it, transforms it in someway and then outputs a different form of the source code.
+In our case we're taking the individual Javascript source files and bundling them together, rewriting specific pieces of code such as the require calls that the Common JS module format uses.
 Most bundlers will build a dependecy graph using a graph data structure (https://en.wikipedia.org/wiki/Dependency_graph), which can be used for generating the JS bundle, visualisation and code spliting.
-In this bundler we will forgo a fully directed dependency graph for brevity, we will also resolves modules syncronously which will be slower but allow for simpler code.
+In this bundler we will forgo a fully directed dependency graph for brevity, we will also resolve modules syncronously which will be slower but allow for simpler code.

 ### TL:DR
 The basic steps for bundling our modules are as follow: